 Beginner intro (2 minutes)

 OpenClaw “lives” on your own messaging accounts.
-There is no separate WhatsApp bot user.
-If you are in a group, OpenClaw can see that group and respond there.
+There is no separate WhatsApp bot user: if you are in a group, OpenClaw can see that group and respond there.
 Default behavior:- Groups are restricted (

 TL;DR